Omidoben/BikeStoresDB-MySQL/README.md

 - Most Sold Products by State: Trek Slash 8 was the most sold product in each state.
 Trek Conduit was the second most sold in CA and NY, while Trek Fuel was the second most sold in TX.
 Mountain bikes were the most sold category in each state, while Children Bikes were the least sold.
 - Single-purchase customers exhibited the highest spending levels, indicating a potential focus area for maximizing revenue from this segment.

+## Recommendations
+- Inventory Management: Given the stock status insights, it's crucial to improve inventory management to ensure products are adequately stocked to meet demand and avoid out-of-stock situations.

+ - Customer Acquisition: Since only a small number of new customers were acquired in 2018, focus on implementing strategies to attract and retain more customers in the coming years.
+ - Develop targeted marketing campaigns or promotions to encourage additional purchases from single-purchase customers and capitalize on their higher spending potential.
+Offer incentives or discounts on subsequent purchases to incentivize repeat business from this segment.
+ - Strengthen loyalty programs for customers with repeat purchases to further enhance their engagement and spending levels.